nloyfer/wgbs_tools/tutorial/README.md

 ```

 We can see that the log-likelihood of the two-distribution/two-allele model is much higher than the single-allele model and the p-value is ~0.
+**TODO** - explain the printed results.

 #### ASM analysis

-We now wish to verify that there is indeed allele-specific methylation.
-We identify a C/A heterozygous polymorphism at chr11:2019496 within our region of interest.
+We now wish to verify that the bimodality is indeed allele-specific methylation.
+In order to split the reads by allele, we identify a C/A heterozygous polymorphism at chr11:2019496, within our region of interest.
 This can be done with various tools (bisulfite SNP calling).
 We use the IGV to verify that there is indeed at a heterozygous polymorphism:
 <!--![alt text](images/IGV_heterozygous.png "IGV view")-->
 <img src="images/IGV_heterozygous.png" width="567" height="358" />